databrickslabs/transpiler/README.md

 Parsers are implemented using [fastparse](https://github.com/com-lihaoyi/fastparse) (MIT)

-Quick installation: `sbt assembly && databricks --profile=demo fs cp target/scala-2.12/spark-spl-assembly-0.1.jar dbfs:/tmp/spark-spl.jar --overwrite`
+Quick installation on Databricks: `sbt assembly && databricks --profile=demo fs cp target/scala-2.12/spark-spl-assembly-0.1.jar dbfs:/tmp/spark-spl.jar --overwrite`

 If you want to use `TERM()` function, you have to enable Spark extension: